-specifies that transactions running on the connected system are to be abnormally terminated.
+Specifies that transactions running on the connected system are abnormally terminated.
 Transactions are terminated only if system and data integrity can be maintained.
 A transaction is not purged if its definition specifies SPURGE=NO.

-specifies that CICS is to release a session with the system represented by the IPCONN name.
+Specifies that CICS releases a session with the system represented by the IPCONN name.

-specifies that any UOWs shunted due to the failure of this connection are to be retried.
-(That is, exchange lognames resynchronization for this connection is to be attempted.)
-This process should normally be started automatically when a connection is acquired or when a UOW is unshunted.
-The normal resynchronization process is partially overridden: decisions are taken for any units of work that are in-doubt due to a failure of the connection; but the decisions are recorded and any data inconsistencies are reported when the connection is next acquired.
+Specifies that any UOWs shunted because of the failure of this connection are retried.
+That is, exchange lognames resynchronization for this connection is attempted.
+This process should normally start automatically when a connection is acquired or when a UOW is unshunted.
+The normal resynchronization process is partially overridden: decisions are taken for any units of work that are indoubt because of a failure of the connection, but the decisions are recorded and any data inconsistencies are reported when the connection is next acquired.

-The COMMIT, BACKOUT, FORCEUOW and RESYNC operations are synchronous with setting the state of the UOW; that is, an INQUIRE UOW following SET IPCONN BACKOUT, COMMIT, FORCEUOW, or RESYNC returns the new UOW states.

-- 2. Specifying one of these options unshunts all units of work that have failed due to a failure of the connection.
-Before issuing SET IPCONN FORCEUOW, you may want to use the SET UOW command to specify commit or backout for each in-doubt unit of work explicitly, rather than letting it default, Local procedures determine the importance of the data and the method of using the INQUIRE UOW, INQUIRE UOWENQ, and INQUIRE UOWLINK commands to establish the correct actions. - 3.
-You can specify only one of the BACKOUT, COMMIT, FORCEUOW, RESYNC, NOTPENDING, and NORECOVDATA options.
-SET IPCONN NORECOVDATA should be used only in exceptional circumstances. - 4.
-To force all in-doubt units of work caused by a failure of the connection in the same direction, use SET IPCONN COMMIT or SET IPCONN BACKOUT. - 5.
-The BACKOUT, COMMIT, FORCEUOW, or RESYNC options of SET IPCONN and SET UOW do not clear resync information.
-If you want to do this, you must use SET IPCONN NOTPENDING or SET IPCONN NORECOVDATA. - 6.
-You can issue BACKOUT, COMMIT, FORCEUOW, or RESYNC commands before issuing SET IPCONN NOTPENDING or SET IPCONN NORECOVDATA.
+- The COMMIT, BACKOUT, FORCEUOW and RESYNC operations are synchronous with setting the state of the UOW; that is, an INQUIRE UOW following SET IPCONN BACKOUT, COMMIT, FORCEUOW, or RESYNC returns the new UOW states. - 2.
+Specifying one of these options unshunts all units of work that have failed because of a failure of the connection.
+Before you issue a SET IPCONN FORCEUOW command, you can use the SET UOW command to specify commit or back out for each indoubt unit of work explicitly, rather than allowing the default action.
+Local procedures determine the importance of the data and the method of using the INQUIRE UOW, INQUIRE UOWENQ, and INQUIRE UOWLINK commands to establish the correct actions. - You can specify only one of the BACKOUT, COMMIT, FORCEUOW, RESYNC, NOTPENDING, and NORECOVDATA options.
+Use the SET IPCONN NORECOVDATA command only in exceptional circumstances. - 4.
+To force all indoubt units of work caused by a failure of the connection in the same direction, use SET IPCONN COMMIT or SET IPCONN BACKOUT. - The BACKOUT, COMMIT, FORCEUOW, or RESYNC options of SET IPCONN and SET UOW do not clear resync information.
+If you want to do this, you must use SET IPCONN NOTPENDING or SET IPCONN NORECOVDATA. - You can issue BACKOUT, COMMIT, FORCEUOW, or RESYNC commands before issuing SET IPCONN NOTPENDING or SET IPCONN NORECOVDATA commands.